night-stalker-tech/sl-now-playing/docs/supported-players.md

 ## Discord

-SL Now Playing provides limited support for media playback inside Discord.
+SL Now Playing provides limited support for media playback inside Discord through Windows Media Detection.

 ### Supported

-Embedded YouTube videos played directly inside Discord can be detected by SL Now Playing.
+Embedded YouTube videos played directly inside Discord can be detected by SL Now Playing when no higher-priority supported media source is active.

+Discord is treated as a lower-priority Windows Media source and does not override higher-priority sources such as Spotify or directly detected YouTube playback.

 ### Currently Not Supported